-Two is always better than one, so putting two 860 MiniZaprs to work sterilizing surfaces is a win-win for all those individuals who get to use the University of Rhode Island athletic facilities.
-In 2014 the University of Rhode Island was looking for a chemical free way to protect individuals in one of their athletic facilities against potentially harmful microorganisms such as Staph and MRSA and selected the 860 MiniZapr to be part of the preventative maintenance routine.
-Maintenance prevention is not just for machinery but also includes prevention of possible dangerous health issues to humans.
+Two is always better than one, so utilizing two 860 MiniZaprs to sterilize surfaces is a win-win for everyone using the University of Rhode Island athletic facilities.
+In 2014, the University of Rhode Island was looking for a chemical free way to protect its students and athletes against potentially harmful microorganisms.
+Harmful microorganisms like Staph and MRSA are ever present in facilities but are invisible.
+Helping to combat these dangers, the 860 MiniZapr is a real solution.
+The 860 MiniZapr uses UV-C light to sterilize surfaces.
+Maintaining a healthy facility includes both maintaining health equipment and preventing dangerous health issues to humans.

--staph infection sports, yoga mat infection, MRSA artificial turf, staph artificial turf, wrestling ringworm
+(staph infection sports, yoga mat infection, MRSA artificial turf, staph artificial turf, wrestling mats ringworm)

 Looking for more information on how your facility can benefit from the 860 MiniZapr?
 Get in Contact with us, we can help you.